Three Blue Ducks (TV series)

 Three Blue Ducks is a six-part Australian television cooking show which follows hosts Mark Labrooy, Darren Robertson and Andy Allen, the co-owners of Three Blue Ducks Group, as they travel Australia in search for inspiration to create six new dishes for their restaurant's menu.
 It premiered at 7:00 pm on 13 February 2021.

+As of June 2021, the show was not returning for season 2.